-- Advertisement of the program should be broadened to raise awareness of the program to encourage more participation. - The application value of participation in a work zone safety training class may need to be increased. - Priority should be given to first-time applicants and previous applicants that have not been awarded a package over previous recipients of the work zone sign packages. - The importance of the narrative sections in the application should continue to be emphasized to encourage more city representatives to elaborate on their viewpoints of roadway worker safety and their need for work zone safety devices. - Since many smaller cities are not familiar with LTAP, the initial contact email message needs to contain language such as funded by the Iowa DOT, Iowa State University, etc. - The application should contain a "release" that allows quotes and photographs from it to be used to advertise the program. - This program should be continued given the need still exists to assist smaller cities with their acquisition and application of work zone-related devices.
+- Advertisement of the program should continue to be broadened to raise awareness of the program to encourage more participation. - The application value of participation in a work zone safety training class may need to be increased.
+For more information on work zone training, please visit https://iowaltap.iastate.edu/iowa-work-zone-safetyworkshops/. - Priority should be given to first-time applicants and previous applicants that have not been awarded a package over previous recipients of the work zone sign packages. - The importance of the narrative sections in the application should continue to be emphasized to encourage more city representatives to elaborate on their viewpoints of roadway worker safety and their need for work zone safety devices. - Since many smaller cities are not familiar with LTAP, the initial contact email message needs to contain language such as that it is funded by the Iowa DOT, Iowa State University, etc. - The application should continue to contain a "release" that allows quotes and photographs from it to be used to advertise the program. - This program should be continued given the need still exists to assist smaller cities with their acquisition and application of work zone-related devices.